A Bachelors Honours degree with 2:1 or equivalent in any subject .

 Information for international students

-If English is not your first language, you will need IELTS 7.0 (academic) or above.
+If English is not your first language, you will need IELTS (Academic) 7.0 with a minimum of 6.5 in writing, speaking, listening and reading.

 Fees and funding